Best Cheap Non-Owner Car Insurance Companies and Quotes

 1. 1

-Non-owner car insurance makes sense for specific situations, not every driver without a car.
-You'll benefit from this coverage if you rent vehicles more than twice monthly, regularly borrow cars from friends or family or need an SR-22 filing to reinstate your license after violations.
-Drivers who rarely operate vehicles shouldn't pay for coverage they won't use.
-Skip non-owner insurance entirely if you drive less than twice monthly.
+Non-owner car insurance makes sense if you rent vehicles more than twice monthly, regularly borrow cars or need an SR-22 filing to reinstate your license.
+Choose minimum coverage if you rarely drive expensive vehicles.
+Liability-only costs about 40% less than full coverage, with adult drivers paying $451 annually versus $867.

 2. 2